lw8192/Red-Team-Dev/Assembly/README.md

     mov rbp, rsp      ; move rsp into rbp add rsp, 0x15     ; (rsp = rsp + 0x15)
-AT&T: source(s) -> destination. *nix/GNU. registers = % prefix, immediates - $
+AT&T: source(s) -> destination (opposite of Intel syntax). *nix/GNU. registers = % prefix, immediates - $

     mov %rsp, %rbp    ; move rsp into rbp
     add $0x15, %rsp   ; rsp = rsp+0x15

 Addressing:
 Older Intel x86 processors use a 32-bit addressing scheme, while newer ones use a 64-bit one.
 64-bit processors can run in 32-bit compatibility mode, which allows them to run 32-bit code quickly.
-x32 vs x64: differences in how variable sare passed to a function.
-In x32 systems parameters are pushed to the stack before the function is called. x64 - the first 6 parameters are stored in RDI, RSI, RDX, RCX, R8 and R9 registers.
+x32 vs x64: differences in how variables are passed to a function ("calling conventions").
+In x86 systems parameters are pushed to the stack before the function is called. x64 - the first 6 parameters are stored in RDI, RSI, RDX, RCX, R8 and R9 registers.
 x86: progression of intel chips from 8086, 80186, 80286 etc. Originally 16 bit, then 32 / bit bit keeping backwards compatibility.
 Starts up in x16 before software transitions to x32/x64.
 Shellcode: hex representation of machine code bytes.
 Can be translated back to Assembly or loaded directly into memory as binary instructions to be executed.